Kuki031/examination-system/README.md

 Steps to run this application:

 1.)
-In terminal, run npm init
+In terminal, run npm i

 2.)
 Create config.env file in the root directory and populate it the way its shown in picture below